malctaylor15/Abalones_Age/README.md

 # Abalones Age

-In this notebook we will be looking at abalones data set from UCI The dataset and description can be found here. https://archive.ics.uci.edu/ml/datasets/Abalone
+In this notebook we will be looking at abalones data set from UCI The dataset and description can be found [here](https://archive.ics.uci.edu/ml/datasets/Abalone)

 The goal is to predict which age category an observation belongs to based on the information given.
 There are 4177 observations with 7 given variables.
 The age can be determined by the number of Rings.